-IN OTHER COUNTRIES the development of an innovative IN LEBANON, faced with a training sector has helped young people to join attractive industries which are growing.
-In Ivory Coast the IECD has launched, in collaboration with our partners from the Seeds of new vocational training courses Hope programme, the first course leading to a diploma in industrial 3 trades.
-Solutions were offered to maintenance.
+IN OTHER COUNTRIES the development of an innovative training sector has helped young people to join attractive industries which are growing.
+In Ivory Coast the IECD has launched, in collaboration with our partners from the Seeds of Hope programme, the first course leading to a diploma in industrial maintenance.
 In Tunisia a study led over a period of several months led to the creation and the launch of a project to support the olive oil industry.
-Another study led us to duplicate the Second Chance school elsewhere in the country.
+Another study led us to duplicating the Second Chance school elsewhere in the country.

-Despite the challenges faced, the IECD and our partners innovated in order to better support the beneficiaries of our initiatives.
+Despite the challenges faced the Employment; plan were launched in IECD and our partners innovated in order to better support the

-WHAT IS THE DFFINITION OF TRAINING AT THE IECD?
+WHAT IS THE DEFINITION OF TRAINING AT THE IECD?